zicstardust/zicstardust/README.md

 ## Hello! 👋, nice to meet you :)
 Welcome to my profile.
-I'm Zic a DBA and student from Brazil!
+I'm Fernando, student from Brazil!

 #### What I know & have worked with.
 <div align='center'>